WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 ## Design
 ### Event Type and Reporting Destination
-For fenced frames rendering the ad components under the top-level ad fenced frame, the `reserved.top_navigation` event type and corresponding reporting destination registered for the top-level fenced frame are reused when beacons are sent from the ad component fenced frames.
+For fenced frames rendering the ad components under the top-level ad fenced frame, the automatic beacon event type and corresponding reporting destination registered for the top-level fenced frame are reused when beacons are sent from the ad component fenced frames.

-### Restricted to send `reserved.top_navigation` beacons only
+### Restricted to send automatic beacons only
 * Invocation of the `reportEvent` API from an ad component fenced frame is disallowed.
-* The only supported beacon to be sent from an ad component fenced frame is the `reserved.top_navigation` automatic beacon.
-Note this beacon is gated on a user activation (e.g. click).
+* The only supported beacons to be sent from an ad component fenced frame are the `reserved.top_navigation_start` and `reserved.top_navigation_commit` automatic beacons.
+Note these beacons are gated on a user activation (e.g. click).
 * To ensure that there is no arbitrary data that can be received at the server from the component ad, the `eventData` field via `window.fence.setReportEventDataForAutomaticBeacons`, if specified, will be ignored.
 This ensures that information from the component ad URL is not revealed in the event report, or else it could lead to the join of two independently k-anonymous URLs (parent and component ad) at the receiving server.
-* `reserved.top_navigation` beacons will be sent from a component fenced frame (with no event data) when there is a user activation (e.g. click) on the ad component fenced frame, which results in a top-level navigation.
+* Automatic beacons will be sent from a component fenced frame (with no event data) when there is a user activation (e.g. click) on the ad component fenced frame, which results in a top-level navigation.
 The ad component must still opt in using `setReportEventDataForAutomaticBeacons` before the beacon can send.

 ```
 window.fence.setReportEventDataForAutomaticBeacons({